 Home Button: The home button, located in the middle, will simply take you back to your home screen.
 In the most recent version of Android, holding down the home button will also activate “Screen search,” which pulls up the Google Assistant, Google’s AI-powered helper, from any app.
 More on that later.

 Overview Button: The overview button, on the right, functions like the multi-tasking function in iOS.
 Pressing this button reveals a vertical list of every open and active app on your mobile device, allowing you to quickly navigate and jump between various apps with a simple tap of the screen.
+Double tap this button and you’ll jump straight back into your last used app.

 Users can create shortcuts and group apps together within folders, but Android doesn’t force you to store apps on the home screen the way iOS does.
 Instead, you can install and store apps in the App Drawer located within the dock.
 Android also allows you to create, resize, and arrange various widgets on the home screen.
 Widgets display real-time information from apps on the home screen, and some of them are interactive.